minghsu0107/tqlite/README.md

 ## How it works
 tqlite ensures the system state is in accordance with a quorum of nodes in the cluster using [Raft](https://raft.github.io/), a well-kown concensus algorithm in a distributed system.
 ## Key features
-- Lightweight single binary
+- Lightweight deployment with a single binary
-- Simple deployment without additional SQLite dependency
-- CLI compatible with standard SQLite
-- Support dumping, backing up, and restoring SQLite database
+- Support dumping, backing up, and restoring database
 - Straightforward HTTP data API
 - Distributed consensus system
 - Tunable read consistency